daria-nikanorova/BI_Stat_2020/README.md

 # BI_Stat_2020

 This repository corresponds to the courses "Statistics using R" and "Machine learning" in the first and second semesters in Bioinformatics institute (2020-2021).
 Reports for 7 projects can be found in corresponding branches of this repository.
+Projects 1-5 were carried out using R, while the last two projects are written in Python.

 *Author: Dasha Nikanorova*